Kickin' It Old Skool: Plot

-Initially, the four are terrible, but their skills improve greatly with Justin's help, as Aki studies a Robosapien toy to reclaim his mastery of the robot.
+Initially, the four are terrible, but their skills improve greatly with Justin's help, as Aki studies a RoboSapien toy to reclaim his mastery of the robot.
 Justin and Jen begin reminiscing about the old days.
 He eventually asks her on a date, which she thinks is just still a harmless crush.
 However, with the help of the Internet and practicing on Hector wearing a bra, Justin learns how to please a woman quite well.
 A surprise appearance by David Hasselhoff allows the pair to go on a date in KITT from Knight Rider.
 However, just as Justin has her shirt off and is making his move, Kip calls, leading Jen to be reminded that she is still engaged to him and runs off embarrassed.

 During a rather sour birthday party celebration, Justin is confronted by the diminutive but talented Cole of the Iced Cole Crew, a group hired by Kip to ensure that the Funky Fresh Boyz lose.
 Cole challenges Justin to a dance-off in the parking lot.
 After Cole's impressive routine, along with some various flashbacks from his years in the coma, a nervous and depressed Justin vomits on Cole and runs off.
-He was too disillusioned to compete on the show.
+He becomes too disillusioned to compete on the show.
 The rest of the Boyz decide to have a breakdancing homeless man stand in.
 Kip gloats to Jen about his psychological victory over Justin, which spurs her to finally break up with him.
 As the dance tournament progresses, the Funky Fresh Boyz and the Iced Cole Crew each progress in their individual brackets toward the finals.
 Jen finds Justin sulking in a local bar, and convinces him that she wants to be with him and to come back to compete in the show.

 Justin convinces his worried parents that he will be all right, reciting the lyrics to the theme song from Diff'rent Strokes as an inspirational speech.
 Although Kip tries to prevent him from dancing, Jen stirs the crowd and Cole into letting him dance, and the FFB get the win when Justin is able to successfully complete the headspin maneuver from '86.
-An outraged Kip flips out, which leads him to be fired from the network.
+An outraged Kip has a tantrum, which leads him to be fired from the network.
 He is then knocked out by a man from earlier in the film for using the slur "retarded", and is urinated on by the homeless dancer.
-The Funky Fresh Boyz win the prize money, and Justin and Jen wed and saves his parents' house.
+The Funky Fresh Boyz win the prize money, and Justin and Jen wed and save his parents' house.

 In an epilogue, Jen tries to teach Justin how to use an iPod, though he is having trouble finding where to put the cassette tape in.
 Darnell has invented the 98¢ store, but his wife continues to abuse him.
 Hector finds work as a Jennifer Lopez impersonator in Las Vegas, and Aki marries Yun in a lavish Jewish ceremony, which has increased his chances of sleeping with her to 3%.
 Kip never recovered fully from being punched, and is a judge on Dancing with the Stars.